 Remember that standard homeowner’s insurance policies DO NOT cover losses due to flooding.

-The biggest threat of general flooding is during the Hurricane Season (June - November).
+The biggest threat of general flooding is during the Hurricane Season (June 1 - November 30).
 Residents should tune to TV and Radio weather broadcasts and be alert to special local advisories.
-Local TV and radio stations will carry advisories for our area:
+These local TV and radio stations will carry advisories for our area.

 DRAINAGE SYSTEM MAINTENANCE: